 Leaves: The needles occur in clusters of two, are yellow-green to dark green and 4 to 6 inches long with narrow pore bands (stomata).
 Fresh needles will snap cleanly in two when bent.
 Only the Austrian Pine (P. nigra) has long needles in clusters of two, but that tree is not native to Minnesota and the needles do not break cleanly.
 The interior section of the branches will be devoid of needles - they cluster at the outer tips.
 Needles last for up to 6 years before turning brown and falling off.

 Flowers: The tree is monoecious, that is, male and female flowers are separate and in this species they develop on separate branches.
 Male flowers are purplish-red, ovoid in shape, 1/2 to 3/4 inches long and appear in clusters at the branch tips of the current years growth.
-These elongate when the pollen is ready for release and are yellow with pollen.
+These elongate when the pollen is ready for release and are yellow when with ripe pollen.
 Female flowers develop in the middle or upper branches and are a round short cone of reddish-brown color.
 The almost stalkless mature cone is short and stubby, egg shaped, about 2 inches long, shiny light brown in color turning gray with age.
 They are green initially.

 Seeds: Pine cones are composed of scales which in this species are thin but slightly thickened at the tip and slightly concave (keeled) and not prickled.
 Two ovoid winged seeds develop for each scale.
 The cones are fertilized via wind pollination and self pollination.
 Cones mature in late summer of the second year and disperse seed by wind in the fall.
 Cones are similar to P. nigra, Austrian Pine.
 Trees produce male cones about 9 years of age and female cones around 5 years.
 Seeds remain viable for up to 3 years.
 Green cones and old cones will frequently be sticky with a resinous pitch.